A time-causal and time-recursive scale-covariant scale-space representation of temporal signals and past time: Time-causal and time-recursive scale-space model for temporal signals

 Then, a compact expression can be easily obtained for the composed convolution kernel corresponding to a cascade of $K$ such kernels

 Such kernels have also been used in memory models (Goldman \citeyear{Gol09-Neur}).
-The temporal Poisson model studied in more detail in (Lindeberg \citeyear{Lin97-AFPAC}) can be seen as the limit case of such a uniform distribution of the temporal scale levels, when the difference between adjacent temporal scales tends to zero, a limit case that, however, only exists for discrete temporal signals (Lindeberg and Fagerstr{\"o}m \citeyear{LF96-ECCV}), and which also serves as a multi-scale temporal memory of the past.
+The temporal Poisson model studied in more detail in (Lindeberg \citeyear{Lin97-AFPAC}) can be seen as the limit case of such a uniform distribution of the temporal scale levels in the time-discrete case, when the difference between adjacent temporal scales tends to zero, a limit case that, however, only exists for discrete temporal signals (Lindeberg and Fagerstr{\"o}m \citeyear{LF96-ECCV}), and which also serves as a multi-scale temporal memory of the past (see the illustrations of how the temporal scale-space representation evolves over time and temporal scales in the time-scale diagrams in Figures~3--5 in (Lindeberg \citeyear{Lin97-AFPAC}), which demonstrate the temporal memory properties of such a temporal scale-space representation --- specifically observe the property that an event that occurs at a certain temporal moment first appears in the temporal scale-space representation at the finest temporal scale, and then moves to gradually coarser temporal scales as time passes by, and is thus also after some short times gradually forgotten at the finer temporal scales, being taken over temporal structures that appear after the initial temporal event).

-For constructing temporal memory processes that are to operate over wide ranges of temporal scales, such models based on a uniform sampling of the temporal scale levels do, however, require a larger number of primitive temporal integrators, and thus more wetware, compared to a temporal memory model based on a logarithmic distribution of the temporal scale levels.
+For constructing temporal memory processes that are to operate over wide ranges of temporal scales, such models based on a uniform sampling of the temporal scale levels do, however, require a larger number of primitive temporal integrators, and thus more hardware or wetware, compared to a temporal memory model based on a logarithmic distribution of the temporal scale levels.

 Combined with temporal differentiation of the smoothing kernel, such temporal kernels have been used for modelling the temporal response properties of neurons in the visual system (den Brinker and Roufs \citeyear{BriRou92-BC}) and for computing spatio-temporal image features in computer vision (Rivero-Moreno and Bres \citeyear{RivBre04-ImAnalRec}; Berg et al.\ \citeyear{BerReyRid14-SensMEMSElOptSyst}).